meirizarrygelpi/rational/README.md

 ### rational.Infra

 The `rational.Infra` type represents a rational infra number.
-It corresponds to a null Cayley-Dickson construct with `big.Rat` values.
+It corresponds to a parabolic Cayley-Dickson construct with `big.Rat` values.
 The dual unit element is denoted `α`.
 The multiplication rule is:
 ```go
 	Mul(α, α) = 0
 ```